 Today, we want to focus solely on the Earl of Grantham and his outfits.

 Originally, Hugh Bonneville gave an interview in which he stated:”For my Downton Abbey costumes I’m spending quite a lot of time in H Huntsman on Savile Row, which is a great privilege; I intend to camp there for the rest of my life.”
-Moreover, The Savile Row magazine reported that Hunstman tailored the clothes for the male characters and so we took this information for granted.
+Moreover, The Savile Row magazine reported that Hunstman tailored the clothes for the male characters, and so we took this information for granted.
 However, after we became aware of certain doubts about this theory on costumes incarnate, we inquired more thoroughly.
 Consequently, we contacted Huntsman and received the following reply:”We only made his white tie outfit for series two which has just commenced filming now.
 We did not have any involvement in other clothing for either series one or two.
 We worked closely with the costume designers on Downton Abbey to ensure that the outfit was as historically accurate as possible in terms of the cut and finish of the waistcoat and the line of the shoulders on the coat.”
 Given this, we think it is safe to assume that only the white tie outfit for the second season was tailored by Huntsman.

 Robert Crawley – Earl of Grantham (Hugh Bonneville)

 Interestingly, before Robert and Cora could get married, Robert’s father initiated a deed of transference with Cora that would lock her money to the estate.
 His intention was to secure the estate with Cora’s money in case she should later divorce Robert.
-Of course, he assumed that Cora would give birth to a male successor who would then inherit the title, the estate, as well as her money.
-However, they did not have a son and now they are in the precarious situation whereupon they not only will lose the estate, with all its belongings, to Robert’s distant cousin Matthew Crawley when Robert dies, but also Cora’s money.
+Of course, he assumed that Cora would give birth to a male successor, who would then inherit the title, the estate, as well as her money.
+However, they did not have a son and now they are in the precarious situation whereupon they will not only lose the estate, with all its belongings, to Robert’s distant cousin Matthew Crawley when Robert dies, but also Cora’s money.

 Bespoke suits & outfits

-Later, he wears a heavy, single breasted, over knee length overcoat in grayish blue with a black astrakhan collar which I like very much.
+Later, he wears a heavy, single breasted, over knee-length overcoat in grayish blue with a black astrakhan collar which I like very much.
 His head is covered with a Homburg that features curled up brims – another feature that was typical for the 1910s.

 At one point in time, we can see him in mourning dress, wearing a black (silk) top hat with a slim mourning band, a 6×2 double breasted paletot topcoat in black with wide peaked lapels, with a elegant velvet collar.
-With it, he wears striped morning trousers and black gloves – the latter because his first cousin had just died.
+With it, he wears striped morning trousers and black gloves, the latter because his first cousin had just died.

 Generally, the Earl either wears a tie, an ascot or a bow tie; the first two are always accompanied by a tie pin.
 Moreover, you can spot him quite regularly with the bottom button of his waistcoat undone.

-Altogether, Downton Abbey is a marvelously filmed series with a great storyline and great period costumes.
+Altogether, Downton Abbey is a marvellously filmed series with a great storyline and great period costumes.
 The fit of the men’s garments is not always spot on, but maybe that is exactly how it was back in the day.

 The pictures were taken from the ITV HD series.
 Later this year, the second series of Downton Abbey will be aired on TV in the UK as well as the US.